andrej-fischer/cloneHD/README.md

         30.0 0.64 0.12 0.03
         28.0 0.31 0.23 0.11

-    More than one parameter set can be given (appended below).
-Then, only likelihoods are computed and output to a file ending `*llh-values.txt`.
+    More than one parameter set can be given (as continued list).
+Then, only the likelihoods are computed and output to a file ending `*llh-values.txt`.
+Useful for mapping the log-likelihood surface or comparing several given solutions.

 *    `--purity [file]`  Fixed purities, lower bounds for the sum of subclonal frequencies.
 One line per sample.